ROUTINE CLEANINGS AT GLEN COVE DENTIST

 Scaling

-During this step, Dr. Gaeta will use hand instruments called scalers to remove plaque and tartar from your teeth surfaces.
+During this step, we will use hand instruments called scalers to remove plaque and tartar from your tooth surfaces.
 Sometimes, he may also use an ultrasonic scaler, which vibrates and sprays a jet of water.
-If you hear scraping sounds during this step, do not be alarmed as it shouldn’t hurt.
+If you hear scraping sounds during this step, do not be alarmed, as it shouldn’t hurt.

 Polishing

-Dr. Gaeta will polish your teeth using a soft rubber cup and a special paste or pumice.
-This removes the biofilm on your teeth surfaces and reduces plaque buildup without causing any damage to your enamel.
+The dentist will polish your teeth using a soft rubber cup and a special paste or pumice.
+This removes biofilm on your tooth surfaces and reduces plaque buildup without damaging your enamel.

 Preventive treatments

-Depending on your unique oral health needs, Dr. Gaeta may recommend other preventive services like dental sealants or fluoride treatments.
-If you have back teeth namely premolars or molars with deep grooves or crevices, dental sealants can help protect these areas from harmful, cavity-causing bacteria.
+Depending on your unique oral health needs, the dentist may recommend additional preventive services, such as dental sealants or fluoride treatments.
+If you have back teeth, namely premolars or molars, with deep grooves or crevices, dental sealants can help protect these areas from harmful, cavity-causing bacteria.
 Fluoride treatments help strengthen your enamel and reduce your risk for cavities.
 Children and adults alike can benefit from sealants and fluoride treatments.
-Ask Dr. Gaeta if these preventive treatments are right for you.
+Ask our dentists if these preventive treatments are right for you.

 Routine cleanings offer a number of benefits, including: